Duration: 8 weeks (May 21 through July 15, 2017) Number of participants: 15-20

 Students may not take academic classes or be engaged in other activities that would prevent them from attending all training sessions.

 This program is open to all students with an interest in medicine and health disparities.
-OHEI encourages applications from students that are from underrepresented minority groups in medicine.
-Applicants from rural and socio-economically disadvantaged backgrounds are also encouraged to apply.
+Applicants from underrepresented minority groups in medicine, rural and socio-economically disadvantaged backgrounds are encouraged to apply.

 Thank you for your interest in the Michigan Health Sciences Career Development Academy (MHSCDA).
-The application cycle is from mid November - February 1, 2016.
-2016 application is closed.
+The application cycle is from beginning of December - February 1, 2017.

 A completed application includes: